citadel-ai/langcheck/docs/metrics.md

 Text structure metrics validate the format of the text (e.g. is the text valid JSON, an email address, an integer in a specified range).
 Compared to other metric types which can return floats, these metrics only return 0 or 1.

 An example metric is {func}`~langcheck.metrics.text_structure.is_json_object`, which checks if the LLM-generated text is a valid JSON object.

+(pairwise-text-quality-metrics)=
+### Pairwise Text Quality Metrics

+Pairwise metrics require two generated outputs (A and B) and the corresponding prompt.
+The reference output and source text are also optional inputs.

+An example metric is {func}`~langcheck.metrics.en.pairwise_text_quality.pairwise_comparison`, which compares the quality of two generated outputs (`generated_outputs_a` and `generated_outputs_a`) in response to the given prompt.
+If a reference output and/or source text are provided, those are also taken into consideration to judge the quality of the outputs.
+The scores are either 0.0 (Response A is better), 0.5 (Tie), or 1.0 (Response B is better).

 (computing-metrics-with-openai-models)=
 ### Computing Metrics with OpenAI Models